-Here’s where I fill you in about the bike-drama we had in the leadup to this trip.
-Originally the XT Groupset was going to go onto a Santa Cruz Bronson and out with one of our experienced reviewers, for a long-term test.
+Getting this groupset reviewed started out as a bit of nightmare.
+Originally the XT Groupset was going to go onto a Santa Cruz Bronson and out with one of our experienced reviewers, being put through it's paces on a content trip to Wairoa Gorge before staying on his bike for a long-term test.
 When our reviewer pulled out at the last minute, Helen (who has never written for us) was the ideal candidate for the trip, for two reasons: One, I knew for a fact that her Juliana would take all the parts with no worries; and two, since she works for the magazine full-time, she couldn’t tell me that she wouldn’t be able to get time off (that said, who’d turn down a riding trip to Nelson?!).
 The problem here, though, (and looping back to what I said earlier) was that she’d never written for us - or anyone, for that matter.
 Our solution: Helen would ride the groupset in the Gorge and afterwards, we’d find a bike I could run it on.
 What follows is an amalgamation of Helen’s thoughts from Wairoa and my thoughts from testing the groupset since.

 The biggest change to the Shimano XT M8100 groupset is the jump to 12-speed.
 Two cassettes are available, a 10-45T and a 10-51T, which was something I was pretty stoked to see.
 I don’t usually use the dinnerplate-sized gear on my cassette at my local trails, but there are times when I can’t quite find the gear I want - one’s too hard and the next one down is too easy - so it’s rad to see Shimano has taken riders’ needs into account and offered a couple of cassette options.
 There are also two derailleur options – a long cage option to accommodate both cassettes, and a not-so-long cage option that offers more ground clearance, but will only take the 45T cassette.
 Worth noting is that the not-so-long cage is also 2x friendly if you feel the need to re-live a time pre-dropper post and run a front derailleur.
 Said front derailleur is available to suit D, E and M-type mounts but I’m not even going to pretend I know what either of those are.
 Brakes are available in 2 or 4-piston and are more rigid than previous XT models, offering a shorter free stroke.